Amardeepk2468/weather-app/README.md

 # weather-app
-this is a weather app (including many weather related information)
+this is a weather app including weather information in real time . very useful for realtime weather monitoring inside you digital device.